Professional edition active

 Diagnosis of Elder Abuse

 Elder abuse is difficult to detect because many of the signs are subtle, and the victim is often unwilling or unable to discuss the abuse.
 Victims may hide abuse because of shame, fear of retaliation, or a desire to protect the perpetrator.
-Sometimes when abuse victims seek help, they encounter ageist responses from health care practitioners, who may, for example, dismiss complaints of abuse as confusion, paranoia, or dementia.
+Sometimes when abuse victims seek help, they encounter ageist responses from health care professionals, who may, for example, dismiss complaints of abuse as confusion, paranoia, or dementia.

 Social isolation of the victim often makes detecting elder abuse difficult.
 Abuse tends to increase the isolation because the perpetrator often limits the victim’s access to the outside world (eg, denies the victim visitors and telephone calls).